-Six sensational food creations from around the world
+Eight supersized food creations from around the world - CBBC Newsround

 The cake was made from around 30,000 eggs, 2,500 bags of flour and lots of butter, and took 10 bakers three days to make it.

+We don't imagine they'll be taking on a cake like this in the Great British Bake Off anytime soon!

-The largest gingerbread house was made in Texas, USA, in 2013 and it was not something that would fit in your regular baking tin!
+The largest gingerbread house was made in Texas in the US in 2013 and it was not something that would fit in your regular baking tin!

 It was 18.28 m long, 12.8 m wide and 18.28 m tall at its highest point.
-Money raised from visitors was given to the local hospital.
+Money raised from visitors to see the creation was given to the local hospital.

-In October 2015, 60 French and Italian bakers worked nearly seven hours to bake this record-breaking bread measuring 122.40 metres.
+In October 2015, 60 French and Italian bakers worked for nearly seven hours to bake this record-breaking bread measuring 122.40 metres.

 They used a specially designed portable oven to bake the dough and had to be very careful that the massive baguette didn't break.